 Brown vs Black – Which Mascara is Right for You?

-As women, we like looking beautiful and fresh, but trust me is not an easy task and we need some tools to make it work.
-No matter our weight, – and I bring the subject up since it is a constant concern from women, but that’s another chapter – we pay excellent attention to our hair, nails, lips, and eyes.
-Our arsenal includes a lot of different beauty products, and we love to use them as well as the feeling we get when we look ourselves in the mirror.
+As women, we like looking beautiful and fresh, but trust me—this is not an easy task and we need some tools to make it work.
+No matter our weight – which I only mention because it is a constant concern from women, but is a separate discussion – we pay excellent attention to our hair, nails, lips, and eyes.
+Our arsenal includes a lot of different beauty products, and we love to use them, as well as the feeling we get when we look ourselves in the mirror.

-Today, we want to make this post about mascara and the ones we tend to prefer.
-So, when choosing a mascara, most people search for their favorite brand – we recommend Hairatin 😉 – and the color to which they are most accustomed.
+When choosing mascara, most people search for their favorite brand – we recommend Hairatin 😉 – and the color to which they are most accustomed.
 While there are a variety of shades available, including clear, purple and blue, most mascara wearers use either brown or black.
 Statistics show that nearly 110 million people wear mascara, so it’s important to know which shade and type are right for you.

 The benefits of brown mascara

-Some people are naturally very light-skinned and have light hair, but still, choose to buy blackest black mascara.
+Some people are naturally very light-skinned and have light hair, but still choose to buy the blackest black mascara.
 While there isn’t anything “wrong” with this per say, it does limit the impact that a softer shade of mascara offers.
-When you use brown mascara to go with fairer skin, you create a softer look that can often look like clear mascara – it’s not apparent that you’re wearing anything if you apply it right!
+When you use brown mascara with fairer skin, you create a softer look that can often look like clear mascara – it’s not apparent that you’re wearing anything if you apply it right!

 Brown mascara is also a great option for people with blue or green eyes, as the softer shade often brings out the color in the irises.
-It also prevents a too-dark look that black mascara brings.
-Choosing a high volume brown mascara is also a great way to pair eyeshadow and eyeliner for a smokey look that doesn’t look “overdone.”
+It also prevents the too-dark look that black mascara brings.
+Choosing a high-volume brown mascara is also a great way to pair eyeshadow and eyeliner for a smoky look that doesn’t look “overdone.”